 Sara: Nah, we're just gonna hang out and drink age appropriate drinks.

 - In the episode "The Bands Break Up", both Kimber and Stormer coincidentally have fights with their bands about feeling unappreciated.
 They visit what looks like a bar to presumably wallow around and drink their sorrows out however it sells milkshakes.
-It could be justified in Kimber's case that she's presumably under the California age limit for drinking alcohol however Stormer stands out as she's presumably in her twenties.
+It could be justified in Kimber's case that she's presumably under the California age limit for drinking alcohol, however Stormer stands out as she's seemingly in her twenties.
 She has a Sweet Tooth though.